-Carcinogenicity: The NTP, IARC, and ACGIH list carbon tetrachloride as an anticipated human carcinogen, a possible human carcinogen, and a
+Carcinogenicity: The NTP, IARC, and ACGIH list carbon tetrachloride as an anticipated human carcinogen, a possible human carcinogen, and a suspected human carcinogen, respectively.

-Carcinogenicity: In eNTP, IARC, and ACGIH list carcon tetrachioride as an anticipated numan carcinogen, a possible human carcinogen, and a suspected human carcinogen, respectively.
 Summary of Risks: Carbon tetrachloride is highly toxic and irritating by inhalation, ingestion (mean lethal dose is 5 to 10 ml), and skin absorption.
-Alcohol's synergistic effects markedly increase CCL's toxicity.
+Alcohol's synergistic effects markedly increase CCl is toxicity.
 Excessive exposure may result in central nervous system depression, cardiac arrhythmias, and gastrointestinal symptoms.
 In humans the majority of fatalities have been the result of renal injury with secondary cardiac failure.
 Kidney and liver damage can occur from severe acute or chronic exposure.
 Human liver damage occurs more often after ingestion of the liquid than after the inhalation of the vapor.
 However, after a 30 min to 1 hr exposure to concentrations of 1000 to 2000 ppm, humans have died from acute renal damage.

 Medical Conditions Aggravated by Long-Term Exposure: Prolonged recovery and permanent disability of the liver, kidney, and lungs are possible.